joao-faria-dev/scrollDB/CONTRIBUTING.md

-# Contributing to Bunkr
+# Contributing to ScrollDB

-Thank you for your interest in contributing to Bunkr!
+Thank you for your interest in contributing to ScrollDB!
 This document provides guidelines and instructions for contributing.

 ## Getting Started